Cookies Notice

 Ordinary extension

-For self-employed workers only, the initial twelve-month period may be extended by a similar period, in exceptional circumstances and with prior consent from the competent authority in the country of employment.
+For workers employed by another person only, the initial twelve-month period may be extended by a similar period, in exceptional circumstances and with prior consent from the Competent Authority in the country of employment.

 Application form

-The company must apply using form TA.300 "Request for information on the applicable Social Security legislation" together with four copies of the duly filled out form IBERO-5 "Certificate of temporary posting" and one copy of the form IBERO-3 of the initial posting, to be sent to the other country.
+The company will make its application at the Social Security e-Office, through the service "Posted workers.
+Form TA.300" accompanied by four duly completed copies of the IBERO-5 form "Certificate of extension of temporary posting" and a copy of the IBERO-3 form of the initial posting, to be sent to the other country.

-Once the Social Security system in the country of employment has given its consent, the General Sub-Directorate for Affiliation, Contributions and Management of the RED System of the Social Security Treasury General will issue the form certifying that the worker continues to be subject to Spanish Social Security legislation for the authorised period and is therefore exempt from making Social Security contributions in that country.
+Once approval has been obtained from the Social Security of the country of employment, the Social Security General Treasury will send the applicant the completed IBERO-5 form, which is the certificate that certifies that the worker continues to be subject to Spanish Social Security legislation during the period that has been authorised and, consequently, is exempt from paying Social Security contributions in that country.

 Period of authorisation